Administrative and Office staff

 BA in Cultural Anthropology and Certificate in Human Rights, University of Iowa

 Kaye moved to Iowa City in 2008, attending school at Kirkwood Community College and the University of Iowa where she graduated with a Bachelor's in Cultural Anthropology and a Certificate in Human Rights.
 Her work with community and caring for others started at a young age with childcare and her first job at a nursing home in her home town of Rock Island, IL.
 Since then she has acquired an eclectic work history developing skills in restaurants, as a private chef, on organic farms and being a full-time private nanny.
-Her passions are gardening, cooking, spending time with family; her partner Nicholas, her dog Grover, and cat Levon.
+Her passions are gardening, cooking, spending time with family; her husband Nicholas, her dog Grover, and cat Levon.
 She also enjoys being active outside with camping, hiking, and kayaking.

 First & Second Grade

 BA in Elementary Education, endorsement in Special Education Instructional Strategist I K-8, Spanish Minor, University of Iowa

 Eryn is from La Crosse, Wisconsin but has called Iowa City home for the past five years.
 She graduated from The University of Iowa where she spent time teaching in many diverse settings, including dual language classrooms, resource rooms, afterschool programs, and in multiple general education grades.
 She has always had a passion for connecting with children and coming alongside them as unique learners.
 She enjoys hiking, paddling, camping, and doing pretty much anything she can outdoors!
 She is very excited about being a part of the Willowwind team and this wonderful school community!